-I certify that the District maintained a very aggressive collection practice during the time period of July 1, 2014 to June 30, 2015.
+I certify that the District maintained a very aggressive collection practice during the time period of July 1, 2018 to June 30, 2019.
 Customers were contacted immediately when an account became past due.
 All accounts were turned over to a collection agency if an individual did not make arrangements for payment of the debt.
 The administration also brings forward uncollected receivables to the Board on an annual basis.
-In November of 2015, the District via resolution 1065 wrote off \$23,963 of uncollectible receivables.
-This is 0.31% of all invoiced revenue for fiscal year 2014-15.
+In December of 2018, the District via resolution 1127 wrote off \$15,459 of uncollectible receivables.
+This is 0.13% of all invoiced revenue for fiscal year 2017-18.

-The District has nearly eliminated past due accounts in the Full Day Kindergarten program by implementing the bank ACH (Automatic Clearing House) process.
-Under this process the District is able to withdraw monies directly from the participating family's bank account for funds owed the District.
 The District has also moved to several online payment platforms in the areas of (School Age Care), Food Service, and building related fees.